 Studying law will not only give you the opportunity to qualify as a solicitor or barrister: it will also help you develop a diverse set of skills which you will be able to apply in many different situations.
 You will learn to assimilate and analyse complex information, construct arguments, write with precision and clarity, and think on your feet.

 The Oxford Law degree aims to develop all these skills, but its particular strength is in teaching you to think for yourself.
 Students are expected to read a good deal, mostly from primary sources, and to develop views not simply about what the law is, but also about why it is so, whether it should be so, and how it might be different.
-Regent’s typically admits two students in Law each year.
+Regent’s typically admits four students in Law each year.
+While our main cohort studies for BA in Jurisprudence we welcome candidates who wish to be considered for a 4-year BA in Law with Legal Studies in Europe.

 When applying are students asked to submit written work?